SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > | ---------------- | ----------------------------: |
 > | **📏 1 burst**   | **🎯 Each enemy in the area** |
 >
 > **Effect:** Before using this villain action, the hag shifts up to their speed.
-They then use Corrosive Claws against each target, push each target up to 2 squares, and shift up to their speed again
+They then use Corrosive Claws against each target, push each target up to 2 squares, and shift up to their speed again.

 > ☠️ **Open the Oven (Villain Action 3)**
 >